Piasy/AndroidTDDBootStrap/README.md

 +  base
   +  The so called architecture part, and base classes, best practice, etc.
 +  model
-  +  Business related data layer, entities, APIs, DAOs, etc.
+  +  Business related data layer, entities, API, REPO, etc.
 +  app
   +  App functionality.
 +  package organization
   +  package by layer v.s. package by feature, read more about the [Package organization part of this blog](http://fernandocejas.com/2015/07/18/architecting-android-the-evolution/), and [Package by feature, not layer](http://www.javapractices.com/topic/TopicAction.do?Id=205).
   +  package by layer + package by feature
-    +  network API, data object, DAO are organized in the single `model` library module, but inside model module, classes are organized by feature
+    +  network API, data object, REPO are organized in the single `model` library module, but inside model module, classes are organized by feature
     +  app functionality are organized by feature, mvp, di, ui code are organized together

 ## Build tips